 Challenges of Site Inspections

-Time and cost: sending teams on-site can be resource-intensive.
+Time and cost: on-site visits consume resources.

-Bias: personal impressions can overshadow objective evaluation criteria.
+Bias: personal impressions can override objective criteria.

 Trends and Future Outlook

-AI-enhanced planning: predictive analytics on venue suitability based on event history.
+AI-enhanced planning: predictive analytics on venue fit.

 Naboo: Your Partner for Site Inspection Excellence